-With the support of our members nationwide, AIPAC works with Democrats and Republicans in Congress and leaders in the Executive branch to protect and strengthen the U.S.-Israel friendship.
+With the support of our members nationwide, AIPAC works with Democrats and Republicans in Congress and leaders in the executive branch to protect and strengthen the U.S.-Israel relationship.

 Keeping America and Israel Secure

-Working with Congress to ensure that Israel is able to defend itself.
-The Jewish state needs more than $3 billion in critical security assistance to remain capable of facing increased threats posed by terrorist groups and those sworn to its--and America's--destruction.
+AIPAC works with Congress to ensure that Israel is able to defend itself.
+The Jewish state needs critical security assistance to remain capable of facing increased threats posed by terrorist groups and those sworn to its destruction.

 Working Together to Achieve Peace

-Enhancing U.S.-Israel defense cooperation through securing hundreds of millions of dollars each year for key U.S.-Israel defense programs, including the Arrow missile defense system and Iron Dome rocket defense system.
+AIPAC's efforts have enhanced U.S.-Israel defense cooperation by securing hundreds of millions of dollars each year for key U.S.-Israel defense programs, including the Arrow missile defense system and Iron Dome rocket defense system.

 Ensuring Israel's Right to Self-Defense

 The delegitimization of Israel and its right to self-defense is constantly in question.
 Congressional resolutions, letters and statements of support for Israel’s defensive actions in the face of terrorism by groups such as Hamas and Hezbollah have helped send a strong message to the Jewish state's adversaries.

 Increasing U.S.-Israel Homeland Security cooperation by passing landmark legislation creating an office within the Department of Homeland Security to support joint research and development projects between the United States and key allies, such as Israel.